ckoncz-hwx/maven-dependency-conflict/README.md

 App2 test: Not null
 ```

-Depending on the order in which the dependencies are declared, of the tests fails because there can be only one Guava library on the classpath.
+Depending on the order in which the dependencies are declared, one of the tests fails because there can be only one Guava library on the classpath.

  ## Solution attempt

-Projects `guavab1` and `guavab2` are bundles that embed the previous Maven projects together with their dependcies.
+Projects `guavab1` and `guavab2` are bundles that embed the previous Maven projects together with their dependencies.
 Project `guavab12` uses Eclipse Concierge to load both bundles and then invokes the tests.
 Output:
 ```
 $ mvn -DskipTests package exec:exec -am -pl guavab12